Modern Slavery Act Transparency Statement 2021

 Business structure, operations and supply chain

-ITN is the UK’s biggest independent producer of commercial news programming, producing the award-winning ITV News, Channel 4 News and 5 News.
-Our independent production company ITN Productions produces television programmes, films, sports content, industry programming and commercials.
+ITN is the UK’s biggest independent producer of commercial news programming, producing the award-winning ITV News, Channel 4 News and 5 News output.
+Our production division, ITN Productions, produces television programmes, films, sports content, corporate programming and advertising.
 Supporting these functions are technical support, human resources, finance, communications and legal teams.
-There are a variety of employee types from full-time office-based staff to UK-based freelancers and part-time stringers based where stories are breaking around the world.
-Due to the nature of the work, ITN operates on a global platform with a dynamic workforce.
+ITN has a range of engagement relationships with its workforce from office based staff and newsgathering teams through to freelancers and part-time stringers based on where stories are breaking around the world.
+Due to the nature of its work, ITN operates on a global platform with a dynamic workforce.

-ITN seeks to partner with suppliers that adopt the same strict standards that we do.
+ITN will partner with suppliers that adopt the same strict standards that we do.
 We expect our suppliers to operate fair and ethical workplaces and practices, where workers are treated with dignity and respect, and the highest standards of human rights are upheld.

-We expect our suppliers to engage with us constructively and responsibly, and to demonstrate their willingness to remedy issues in a timely manner.
-ITN reserves the right to refuse to partner with suppliers that do not achieve or are unable to demonstrate progress towards the eradication of modern slavery within their organisations and/or supply chains.
+We expect our suppliers to engage with us constructively and responsibly, and to demonstrate their willingness to address modern slavery-related issues in a timely manner, should such an issue arise.
+ITN will refuse to partner with suppliers and other stakeholders that do not achieve or are unable to demonstrate progress towards the eradication of modern slavery within their organisations and/or supply chains.

 Our due diligence processes

 We have reviewed the modern slavery policies of our high risk suppliers and where appropriate issued a Modern Slavery Supplier Questionnaire to those without a clearly visable policy so we can assess their current anti-modern slavery policies and controls.
 Equally, we will continue to send the Modern Slavery Supplier Questionnaire to new higher risk suppliers and annually review any existing suppliers assessed as higher risk.
 If requested, our suppliers will provide data to support ITN’s Modern Slavery programme.